amandeepmittal/amanhimself.dev/content/posts/year-in-review-2022.md

 ## Starting the year with a new job

-I started the year by switching jobs in a new role as [Senior Content Developer at Vercel](https://twitter.com/amanhimself/status/1488351029708341251).
+I started the year by switching jobs in a new role as a [Senior Content Developer at Vercel](https://twitter.com/amanhimself/status/1488351029708341251).

 I was excited to work full-time on the docs team.
 In the past year, I have often felt like I have been working towards this career path.
 I started at the end of January and left it at the end of April.